Communist Party of Germany/Marxists–Leninists

-The Communist Party of Germany/Marxists–Leninists (Kommunistische Partei Deutschlands/Marxisten-Leninisten, KPD/ML) was a clandestine communist party active in both East and West Germany during the Cold War.
-It was founded in 1968 by former Communist Party of Germany (KPD) official Ernst Aust, who subsequently became the party's chairman.
-As an anti-revisionist party, the KPD/ML upheld the legacy of Soviet premier Joseph Stalin and supported China under Mao Zedong and later Albania under Enver Hoxha after the Sino-Albanian split.
+The Communist Party of Germany/Marxists–Leninists (Kommunistische Partei Deutschlands/Marxisten-Leninisten, KPD/ML) was an anti-revisionist communist party based in West Germany.
+It was founded in 1968 by former Communist Party of Germany (KPD) official Ernst Aust, who subsequently became the party's first chairman.
+The party also had a clandestine cell in East Germany from 1976 to 1986.
+The KPD/M upheld the legacy of Soviet premier Joseph Stalin, and supported China under Mao Zedong and later Albania under Enver Hoxha after the Sino-Albanian split.
 At its peak in the mid-1970s, the party claimed a membership of around 800.

 The party published a periodical named Roter Morgen.
 Former members of the party continued to publish the newspaper until December 2011.

 History

 KPD/ML graffiti, August 1974.
 The text reads: Die Mauer muß weg ("The Wall must go") KPD/ML.

 The KPD/ML was founded on 31 December 1968 in Hamburg, West Germany, and was centered around the leadership of Ernst Aust.
 Rival organisations who were similarly named distinguished themselves by calling the KPD/ML the "Roter Morgen Group", after the party's newspaper Roter Morgen.
 The party's headquarters were moved from Hamburg to Dortmund in 1973.

 The KPD/ML opposed the German Communist Party (DKP), which it believed to be revisionist, and initially oriented itself around Maoism.
 Aust made his first international trip in 1974, travelling to Albania to meet Enver Hoxha in a private audience.
 Yao Wenyuan, a member of the Central Committee of the Chinese Communist Party later received Aust on 1 June 1975.
-At its fourth congress in 1978, the KPD/ML adopted a new programme and disassociated itself entirely from the Chinese Communist Party, rejecting in particular Mao's Three Worlds Theory.
-Relations between the KPD/ML and the Party of Labour of Albania had significantly cooled by 1984.
+At its fourth congress in 1978, the KPD/ML adopted a new programme and disassociated itself entirely from the Chinese Communist Party, rejecting Mao's Three Worlds Theory in particular.
+Relations between the KPD/ML and the Party of Labour of Albania had cooled significantly by 1984.

 Owing to his failing health, Aust resigned as chairman in 1983.
 Horst-Dieter Koch was elected as the party's new chairman at the conclusion of the fifth party congress on 6 November 1983.

 In 1986, the KPD/ML merged with the Trotskyist-oriented International Marxist Group to form the Unified Socialist Party.
 A handful of members who opposed the merge split off and formed many parties in the tradition of Aust's KPD/ML, the most prominent being the Communist International (Marxist–Leninist), the Organization for the Construction of a Communist Workers' Party, and the Communist Party of Germany (Roter Morgen).